Clemapfel/jluna/docs/manual.md

 signal (6): Aborted
 ```
-An exception is thrown.
-To avoid unintended behavior, `jluna` requires users to manually enable types managed by `Usertype<T>` by instancing the interface and naming them.
+An exception is thrown at runtime.
+To avoid unintended behavior, `jluna` requires users to manually enable the usertype interface for any specific type.
 We can do so using:

 ```cpp
 Usertype<RGBA>::enable("RGBA");
 ```
-The name specific here will be available through the julia-side object that is the result of the `box<T>` call.
-We will learn how to access it soon.
+This functions takes the julia-side name as an argument.
+After unboxing, this will be the name of the type, `RGBA` will be converted to.

 #### Step 3: Adding Property Routines

-TODO: explain boxing and unboxing calls
+A *property* of a struct type would be called a "field" in Julia and a "member" in C++.
+We will use all 3 terms interchangeably here.

-First we add a property for `_red`:
+Explaining how to add properties is best done via an example.
+Thus, we add a property for `_red`:

 ```cpp
 Usertype<RGBA>::add_property<float>(